MCT: A Guide to the Fat That Helps You Lose Weight

 How Do I Take MCT Oil?

-Studies have shown positive effects at 30 grams of 30 grams of additional MCT oil per day.[*][*] That’s about 6 teaspoons at 5 grams each.
+Studies have shown positive effects at 30 grams of additional MCT oil per day.[*][*] That’s about 6 teaspoons at 5 grams each.
 Start with low amounts, go slow, and note how you feel as you increase.
 Make sure that the MCT oil is part of your total fat intake, no matter what types of fat, not additional.
 So include it on top of any coconut or palm oil you may be having.
 Some ways to include it in your diet:

 Foods with saturated fats that that can be a great source of MCTs: